-- Take 2x paracetamol tablets (Panamax or Panadol) every 6 hours regularly for the first 3-5 days. - Take Ibuprofen (Nurofen or Brufen) 400 mg with breakfast, lunch and dinner as required.
+- Take 2x paracetamol tablets (Panamax or Panadol) every 6 hours for the first 3-5 days. - Take Ibuprofen (Nurofen or Brufen) 400 mg with breakfast, lunch and dinner as required.
 Do not take Ibuprofen on an empty stomach.
-Do not take ibuprofen if it is known to precipitate your asthma, or you have known allergic reactions to non-steroidal anti-inflammatories such as Aspirin, Naproxen, Naprosyn or Feldene. - You will be prescribed strong pain killers such as Oxycodone (Endone), Tramadol or Palexia.
-Take these as instructed, but only if you have severe pain.
-Remember to keep up with your laxatives or fibre supplements if you are taking pain killers.
+Do not take Ibuprofen if you have asthma, history of stomach ulcers, bad reflux, or known allergic reactions to nonsteroidal anti-inflammatories such as Aspirin, Naproxen, Naprosyn or Feldene. - You will be prescribed strong pain-killers such as Oxycodone (Endone), Tramadol or Palexia.
+Take them as instructed on the packet only if you have severe pain.